National Parks of Quebec: National park reserve

-In addition to national parks, the ministry has also designated areas as national park reserves.
-These territories, although they are protected areas, do not have the same legal protection as that of the parks.
-These territories are exclusively in Nunavik, the department prefers the status of biodiversity reserve for the other regions of Quebec.
+In addition to the national parks, the ministry has also designated certain areas as national park reserves.
+Although they are protected areas, these territories do not have the same legal protection as that of the parks.
+They are located exclusively in Nord-du-Québec.
+In other parts of Quebec, the ministry prefers to designate similar areas as biodiversity reserves.

 National park projects

 Research will be carried out with a view to acquiring knowledge concerning two other projects in Nunavik, namely: